Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 let nodesApi = new NodesApi(this.alfrescoApi);

 let opts = {
-  'attachment': true // boolean | **true** enables a web browser to download the file as an attachment.
+  'attachment': true //  | **true** enables a web browser to download the file as an attachment.
 **false** means a web browser may preview the file in a new tab or window, but not download the file.